|Policies > Summary of University Regulations and Requirements

 - Not all colleges/departments/programs have formal candidacy procedures and students are advised to contact their advisor or department chair of their major for specific requirements.

-- Doctoral students in their last semester are only required to enroll for the number of hours appropriate to their course of study, but not less than three hours, unless stated in their prescribed degree program.
+- Doctoral students in their last semester are only required to enroll for the number of hours appropriate to their course of study, but not less than three hours.

-- In order to hold a graduate student assistantship, students must be hired by the University to hold the assistantship, maintain a GPA of 3.0, be enrolled full-time in fall and spring semesters, and be in good academic standing.
+- In order to hold a graduate student appointment, students must be hired by the University to hold the appointment, maintain a GPA of 3.0, be enrolled full-time, and be in good academic standing.

 - In order to serve as classroom instructors or in other roles that require communicating with students in spoken English (Teaching fellow, Teaching Assistant, Instructional Assistant), graduate applicants must demonstrate proficiency by passing the Test of Spoken English (TSE), the Spoken Proficiency English Assessment Kit (SPEAK) with a score of at least 50, or other approved assessments.